facebook/rocksdb/unreleased_history/README.txt

-Within each group, entries will be included using ls sort order, so important entries could start their file name with a small three digit number like 012really_important.md.
-000 is reserved for the group header.
+Within each group, entries will be included using ls sort order, so important entries could start their file name with a small three digit number like 100pretty_important.md.

-The ordering of groups is hard-coded in build_tools/release_history.sh
+The ordering of groups is hard-coded in unreleased_history/release.sh

 Updating HISTORY.md with release notes
 --------------------------------------

-The script build_tools/release_history.sh does this.
+The script unreleased_history/release.sh does this.
 Run the script before updating version.h to the next develpment release, so that the script will pick up the version being released.
 You might want to start with

-$ DRY_RUN=1 build_tools/release_history.sh | less
+$ DRY_RUN=1 unreleased_history/release.sh | less

 to check for problems and preview the output.
 Then run

-$ build_tools/release_history.sh
+$ unreleased_history/release.sh

 which is git rm some files and modify HISTORY.md.
 You still need to commit the changes, or revert with the command reported in the output.